GeorgeOfori/Diabetes-prediction-LR-/README.md

 # Diabetes-prediction-LR-
 Using Linear Regression model to predict Diabetes
 This dataset was downloaded from kaggle.com.
 It was originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective of the dataset is to diagnostically predict whether a patient has diabetes.
-The variable od the dataset are :
+The variables of the dataset are :
 Pregnancies -  The number of pregnancies
 Glucose - The Glucose lvel in the blood
 BloodPressure - The Blood Pressure measurement